jiwonMe/ramble-camp/README.md

-# Sketchsoft Simple Starter - frontend
+# PanivKit - frontend Simple Starter

-Simple frontend start boilerplate which has essential dependencies used in Feather.
+Simple frontend start boilerplate which has essential dependencies.

 ## Installation
 clone this repository to your project directory